acgetchell/CDT-plusplus/README.md

 # cmake .
 # make
 ~~~

+For some versions of Linux, you may have to build CGAL from source.
+Follow the instructions (or their equivalent) given in the install section of the [.travis.yml](https://github.com/acgetchell/CDT-plusplus/blob/master/.travis.yml) buildfile.

 There are also directions for doing a [parallel build using CMake][18], but currently the builds don't really take long enough to bother.